 Jamie Wolfond is a Canadian designer based in Toronto and New York.
 Jamie's work explores the ways in which manufacturing can influence the design process.
 Often centered around one material or production method, the objects Jamie designs expose new applications for pre-existing manufacturing techniques.

 In 2014, Jamie Wolfond founded Good Thing, the New York and Toronto based manufacturer of furniture, lighting and everyday objects.

 Thom Fougere Studio was founded in the fall of 2015 in Winnipeg, Canada.
 The studio works within various fields of art and design, but with a focus on furniture and products for the home.
 All projects are characterized by careful research into materiality, history, aesthetics, and functionality.
 The studio offers full creative direction, furniture and interior design services.

 Thom Fougere (1987) studied architecture at the University of Manitoba before working in furniture and product design.
 In 2011, after his studies in Architecture, he was appointed Creative Director of Canadian furniture design house EQ3 at the age of 24.
 There he initiated a rebranding of the company including a transformation of the product line, graphic design, photography, interiors and the architectural design of stores.
 Thom Fougere continues to investigate how we live and interact with objects in our homes, creating pieces that are both subtle and archetypal in form.
 His works have been shown internationally at the design fairs in Milan, Stockholm, New York, and Toronto.

-Joana Lehman is an Executive Producer at Small Planet, where she helps teams create award-winning mobile products for clients like Disney, NPD Group, and Planned Parenthood.
+Joana Kelly is the COO at Small Planet, where she helps teams create award-winning mobile products for clients like Disney, NPD Group, and Planned Parenthood.

 Her work has earned the Communication Arts Magazine Award of Excellence and the Fast Company Innovation By Design Award, been featured on the App Store and Google Play, and been downloaded millions of times.